paphachanok/push_swap/README.md

 - [Sorting Algorithms](#sorting-algorithms)
 - [Installation](#installation)

+<br /> <br />

 ## Introduction

 Welcome to the Push Swap project!
 This project involves sorting data on a stack using a limited set of instructions, with the goal of achieving the smallest number of moves.
+<br /> <br />
 The main objective is to manipulate various sorting algorithms and select the most appropriate solution(s) for optimized data sorting.

 This README file provides an overview of the project, installation instructions, details about the sorting algorithms used, and guidelines for usage.

+<br /> <br />

 ## Project Description

-The Push Swap project focuses on sorting data using two stacks, named Stack A and Stack B. Initially, Stack A contains a random list of integers, and Stack B is empty.
+The Push Swap project focuses on sorting data using two stacks, named Stack A and Stack B.
+<br /> <br />
+Initially, Stack A contains a random list of integers, and Stack B is empty.
 The task is to sort the integers in Stack A in ascending order using a predefined set of instructions.

 The challenge lies in finding an optimal sequence of instructions that will efficiently sort the integers with the least number of moves.

+<br /> <br />

 ### The Rules
 -  You have 2 **stacks** named a and b.